axh2018/ImBD/README.md

 ```bash
 bash scripts/download_checkpoint.sh
 ```
-You can also fineturn the model from scratch according to our [Reproduce Results](#reproduce) part.
+You can also finetune the model from scratch according to our [Reproduce Results](#reproduce) part.

 Next, run the following script to launch the demo:
 ```bash